Ritabrata-Chakraborty/An-Efficient-Approach-for-Synthetic-Data-Generation-and-Fault-Diagnosis-for-Rotating-Machinery/README.md

 ---

 <p align="center">
-  <strong>⭐ If you find this work useful, please consider starring the repository! ⭐</strong>
+  <strong>If you find this work useful, please consider starring the repository!</strong>
 </p>